 Changes to your sperm during radiotherapy, brachytherapy and chemotherapy could affect any children you conceive during or after treatment.
 But the risk of this happening is very low and it hasn't been proven.
-If there is a chance of your partner becoming pregnant you should use a condom or other form of contraception during treatment and for a while afterwards to avoid fathering a child.
-This could be up to a year, but speak to your doctor or nurse about this.
+Use a condom or other form of contraception during treatment, and for a while afterwards, to avoid your partner getting pregnant.
+This could be for up to a year, but speak to your doctor or nurse about this.